Perverse sheaves and t-structures on the thin and thick affine flag varieties: Introduction

 One can use the above equivalences to equip $D_{\mathrm{IW}}^b(X)$ with another $t$-structure, the image of the tautological $t$-structure on equivariant $A$-modules under the equivalence.
 We will refer to it as the noncommutative Springer (NCS) $t$-structure.
 Similarly, we use the same terminology to refer to the image in $D_I^b(X)$ of the tautological $t$-structure on equivariant $A$-bimodules.

 The first main result of this paper relates these two ideas: the affine Radon transform and the noncommutative Springer resolution.
-It shows that the Radon transform on the Iwahori-Whittaker category exchanges this NCS $t$-structure with the perverse $t$-structure, showing that these two $t$-structures are related to one another via Ringel duality. \begin{theorem} There is a well-defined $t$-structure on $D^b_{\mathrm{IW}}(X)$ which maps under the Radon transform $R_{X \to Y}$ to the perverse $t$-structure on $D^b_{\mathrm{IW}}(Y)$.
+It shows that the Radon transform on the Iwahori-Whittaker category exchanges this NCS $t$-structure with the perverse $t$-structure, thereby relating the two via Ringel duality. \begin{theorem} There is a well-defined $t$-structure on $D^b_{\mathrm{IW}}(X)$ which maps under the Radon transform $R_{X \to Y}$ to the perverse $t$-structure on $D^b_{\mathrm{IW}}(Y)$.
 It is equal to the \emph{noncommutative Springer $t$-structure} $({}^{\mathrm{mod}}D^{\leq 0}, {}^{\mathrm{mod}}D^{\geq 0})$ arising from the tautological $t$-structure on the category of modules over the noncommutative Springer resolution algebra $A$. \end{theorem} The analogue of Theorem \ref{thm:tstructure} for the Iwahori-equivariant category $D_{I}^b(X)$ (as opposed to the Iwahori-Whittaker category $D_{\mathrm{IW}}^b(X)$) is false.
 Though the Radon transform for the finite-dimensional flag variety is a derived equivalence, in the case of the affine flag variety it is not essentially surjective as a functor between bounded derived categories, so the preimage of the perverse $t$-structure is not well-defined on $D^b_I(X)$.
-Accordingly, the bulk of the proof of Theorem \ref{thm:tstructure} is an argument that, in the special case of Iwahori-Whittaker sheaves, one can lift the perverse $t$-structure on thick flags under the Radon transform functor $R_{X \to Y}$ to $D_{\mathrm{IW}}^b(X)$ in a well-defined way.
+Accordingly, the bulk of the proof of Theorem \ref{thm:tstructure} is an argument that, in the special case of Iwahori-Whittaker sheaves, one can lift the perverse $t$-structure on thick flags under the Radon transform functor $R_{X \to Y}^{\mathrm{IW}}$ to $D_{\mathrm{IW}}^b(X)$ in a well-defined way.

 This serves as one of two examples in this paper of a result which holds for the finite-dimensional flag variety, but whose generalization to the affine flag variety only holds in the Iwahori-Whittaker context.
 The second is the following, which will serve as our main focus for the second half of this paper.
 It is a result of Mirkovi{\'c} (c.f. \cite[Remark 7]{AB}) that any convolution-exact perverse sheaf on the usual flag variety (smooth along the Schubert stratification) is tilting.
 To recall this notion, a \emph{tilting object} is an object admitting both a standard and a costandard filtration.
 However, Gaitsgory's central sheaves introduced in \cite{GaitsgoryCentral} serve as a class of examples of convolution-exact perverse sheaves on the affine flag variety which are not always tilting, showing that the na{\"i}ve generalization of this fact to the affine flag variety is false.
 That being said, in\ \cite[Theorem 7]{AB}, the authors show that the image of central sheaves under the Iwahori-Whittaker averaging functor $\mathrm{Av}_{\psi} : D_I^b(X) \to D_{\mathrm{IW}}^b(X)$ are tilting.
 Accordingly, the authors of loc.\ cit.\ asked the following question. \begin{question}[\cite{AB}, Remark 10] For any convolution-exact perverse sheaf $\mathcal{F} \in \mathrm{Perv}_I(X)$, must its image $\mathrm{Av}_{\psi}(\mathcal{F})$ in the Iwahori-Whittaker category $\mathrm{Perv}_{\mathrm{IW}}(X)$ be tilting? \end{question}